LordLlamaIII/c-foster.com/README.md

 # c-foster.com
 This is a repository for my website.
-I plan to do many projects on here, but currently I have only creared a home page and chess.
+I plan to do many projects on here, but currently I have only created a home page and chess.